zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-In comparison to Eqn.
+In comparison with Eqn.
 21.40 of the Rayleigh scattering, the angular distribution of scattered light of Eqn.
-22.24 can take different forms, depending on the size parameter \\(x\\) of the particle.
+22.24 can take on different forms, depending on the size parameter \\(x\\) of the particle.

 In order to consider a wide range of particle sizes, the conditions imposed by Eqn.
 22.1 and 22.3 require that \\(|m|\\) is small; below, we shall consider the case of \\(m = 1.001\\).
-It is interesting to compare the resulting intensity diagrams to those of a water droplet \\((m = 4/3)\\) computed using the Lorenz-Mie-Debye formulae in Sec.
+It is interesting to compare the resulting intensity diagrams to those of a water droplet \\((m = 4/3)\\) computed using the Lorenz-Mie-Debye formulae of Sec.
 19.

 {{< figure src="/img/rgb_x01.svg" caption="*Figure 22.1: Linear plot of the intensity of light scattered by a homogeneous sphere of size \\(x = 0.01\\).*" >}}

-For \\(x \lessapprox 0.1\\), the distribution of scattered light is practically identical to that of Rayleigh scattering (cf. Fig. 19.N).
+For \\(x \le 0.1\\), the distribution of scattered light is practically identical to that of Rayleigh scattering (cf. Fig. 19.N).

 {{< figure src="/img/rgb_x1.svg" caption="*Figure 22.2: Linear plot of the intensity of light scattered by a homogeneous sphere of size \\(x = 1\\).*" >}}